Gradient Regularization Mitigates Reward Hacking in Reinforcement Learning from Human Feedback and Verifiable Rewards: Experiment Details

 \subsection{RLHF Details}

 For our RLHF experiments, we first need to train an SFT model, sample a training dataset $D_\mathrm{RM}$, and train an RM.
 For both, we use the code and hyper-parameters provided by \citet{huang_n_2024}, which use the AdamW optimizer \citep{loshchilov_decoupled_2019} with weight decay.
 The SFT models are trained on the SFT dataset for one epoch.
 For the summarization experiments, we use the SFT dataset provided by \citep{huang_n_2024}, for Alpaca experiments we use the Alpaca-Instructions dataset \citep{dubois_alpacafarm_2023}, but filter it by length following \citep{ackermann_off-policy_2025}.
 This length filtering to a maximum length of 512 tokens significantly decreases the computational cost.
 Further, while Alpaca-Instructions contains separate splits for SFT, RM and RL training, we combine them to a single dataset as used in the summarization setting.
 To obtain the RM training dataset, we sample pairs of responses from the SFT model and label them with either the Gold RM \say{Skywork-RewardLlama-3.1-8B-v0.2} \citep{liu_skywork-reward_2024} for summarization or with GPT4.1-Nano for Alpaca experiments.
-For the summarization tasks we use 278,496 preference pairs, for Alpaca Experiments we use 43,008 pairs for the 3B model and 86,016 pairs for the 0.5B and 1.5B models.
+For the summarization task we use 278,496 preference pairs, for Alpaca Experiments we use 43,008 pairs for the 3B model and 86,016 pairs for the 0.5B and 1.5B models.
 With the smaller data amount the 0.5B and 1.5B models did not produce sufficiently accurate RMs to use for subsequent GRPO updates.
 We train the RMs, initialized from the SFT model, for one epoch on the dataset with the hyper-parameters as recommended by \citep{huang_n_2024}.
 We then use the Dr.GRPO implementation provided by TRL \citep{vonwerra2022trl} with the hyper-parameters as listed in Table \ref{tab:hyperparam_rlhf}.
 Additionally, we tuned the KL penalty strength $\beta$ and GR strength $\gamma$ as listed Tables \ref{tab:kl_optimization_tldr} and \ref{tab:kl_optimization_alpaca}.
+We use the standard KL penalty estimate provided by TRL, including the KL penalty in the loss rather than in the reward.